 How does it work?
 You as a collector pay a 10% downpayment on the art work you like from ArtHouse SF.
 You take the artwork home.
 Then, you pay 9 more monthly installments.
 Zero Interest.
 We pay the interest for you.

 Art House SF

 ArtMoney installment plan

-We partner with Art Money, to make art more accessible, support artists and help build a sustainable creative economy.
+We partner with Art Money - to make art more accessible, to support artists, and to help build a sustainable creative economy.

 With Art Money you take your art home and pay over 10 monthly payments, no interest.

 We provide a commission to Art Money who pay us immediately, so we can pay the artist straight away.
 It’s a win win.